Geology of the Tasman District: Coal and limestone

 Most of the Nelson area was above sea level from Late Cretaceous to Middle Eocene time.
 Coal measures developed in swampland around the Whanganui Inlet in the Late Cretaceous.
 The coal measures were later covered by sandstone, then conglomerate, corresponding to a braided floodplain.
 Much of the cover rocks have since been eroded.

-Coal measures also developed in swampland over much of western Nelson in Late Eocene times (40-34 Ma).
-The coal measures are preserved in the Buller Coalfield, the Heaphy River, Takaka, and Richmond.
-The land then sank, the sea transgressed, and calcareous sandstone, mudstone, and limestone were deposited in Oligocene times (34-24 Ma).
+Coal measures also developed in swampland over much of western Nelson in Late Eocene times (40–34 Ma).
+The coal measures are preserved in the Buller Coalfield, the Heaphy River, Tākaka, and Richmond.
+The land then sank, the sea transgressed, and calcareous sandstone, mudstone, and limestone were deposited in Oligocene times (34–24 Ma).

 Uplift

 The Alpine Fault developed in Early Miocene times (23 Ma), uplift occurred, and deposition changed from limestone to mudstone.
 Rapid uplift of the Southern Alps occurred in the Late Pliocene (3 Ma).
 Large quantities of Torlesse derived gravel were generated from the Southern Alps, and are preserved in the Moutere Depression.